stflp/JewelryShop/README.md

 Clone the repository
 Open pgAdmin 4
-Import the 'jewelryDB' database file found in the Jewelry Shop subfolder Update the PostgreSQL connection strings to point to your PostgreSQL server
+Import the 'jewelryDB' database file found in the Jewelry Shop subfolder Navigate to the Jewelry_Shop.sln file to open the project Update the PostgreSQL connection strings to point to your PostgreSQL server
 ```